Flexible Teaching and Learning

 We have guides for Creating Accessible Classroom Resources that can help guide you through the process.

 Discussions can be a good way to engage in meaningful discussions either in text, audio, or video.
 They can be useful for frequently asked questions or topic-based conversations.
-The forums tool in Sakai is group aware and can be set up for small group discussions.
+The Discussion tool in Brightspace can be used to automatically create discussion spaces for Seminars and Labs.

 Mobilizing Partnerships to Assist: